swiip81/create_thehive_alert/README.md

 ```
 ## Recommendations
 ```
+Splunk is providing a list of fieldname=value, thehive is waiting for a list of values matching Type(s) [ default + customs ] I think this is an easy source of confusion.
+Also in thehive when you create a case from an alert only the definied Types are imported.

+So it is probably preferable in splunk to produce a table matching of "Observables" Type names to be sent to thehive.
+Check with :
+(your search ) | table url other user-agent regexp mail_subject registry mail autonomous-system domain ip uri_path filename hash file fqdn

+And use rename or eval to fill them :
+(your search) | rename sourceip as ip | eval url=URL

-It is preferable in splunk to produce a table with final "Observables" names to be sent to thehive With a raw event and more than 20 fields it is difficult to deal with the view of the alert in theHive.
+Note: From a raw event and more than 20 fields it is difficult to deal with the view of the alert in theHive.

-Update: Note that now, you are allowed to define fields to send to the alert.
+Update: Note that now, you are allowed to define the fields to send to the alert.
 ```
 ## Debug
 ```
-From menu :  Splunk > Settings > Alert actions > Create theHive Alert
+From menu:  Splunk > Settings > Alert actions > Create theHive Alert you can get the following search to see what is going on :

-you can get the following search to see what is going on : index=_internal sourcetype=splunkd component=sendmodalert action="create_thehive_alert"
+index=_internal sourcetype=splunkd component=sendmodalert action="create_thehive_alert"
 ```